ShreyaJaiswal24/portfolio/README.md

 # portfolio
-This is my portfolio designed using HTML,CSS and JavaScript.
+This is my portfolio designed using HTML,CSS and JavaScriptand REact.